openmultiplayer/web/docs/scripting/callbacks/OnTrailerUpdate.md

 ## Related Functions

+The following callbacks might be useful, as they're related to this callback in one way or another.

+- [OnUnoccupiedVehicleUpdate](OnUnoccupiedVehicleUpdate): This callback is called when a driver-less vehicle's position is synced by a client.

+## Related Functions

+The following functions might be useful, as they're related to this callback in one way or another.

 - [GetVehicleTrailer](../functions/GetVehicleTrailer): Check what trailer a vehicle is pulling.
 - [IsTrailerAttachedToVehicle](../functions/IsTrailerAttachedToVehicle): Check if a trailer is attached to a vehicle.
 - [AttachTrailerToVehicle](../functions/AttachTrailerToVehicle): Attach a trailer to a vehicle.